Arthur Edgar Jalland

-Arthur Edgar Jalland JP (1889-21 January 1958) was a British QC, judge and Liberal Party politician.
+Arthur Edgar Jalland JP (1889 – 21 January 1958) was a British QC, judge and Liberal Party politician.

 Background

 He was the fourth son of William Henry and Mary S. Jalland.
 He was educated at Manchester Grammar School and Manchester University.
 He married, in 1914, Elizabeth Hewitt Wainwright.
 They had one son, William, and one daughter, Marjorie.

 Professional career

 He obtained an LLB from Gray's Inn in 1910.
 He was called to the bar in 1911.
 He served in the First World War with HM Forces 1915–19.
 He was a Lieutenant RGA (SR).
-He was appointed a King's Council in 1950.
+He was appointed a King's Counsel in 1950.
 He was Chairman of the Lancashire County Quarter Sessions from 1950 to 1958.
 He was Recorder of Preston and Judge of Preston Borough Court of Pleas from 1950 to 1958.
 He was Justice of the Peace in Lancashire County and Preston Borough 1950-58.

 Political career

 He was a member of the executive of the Lancashire, Cheshire and North-Western Liberal Federation.
 He was the Liberal candidate for the Knutsford Division of Cheshire at the 1929 general election.
 The Liberals came to within 80 votes of winning Knutsford in 1923.
 The Liberals experienced a mini-revival and there was a swing to the Liberals in Knutsford of 7%.
 However, he was unable to unseat his Unionist opponent.

 In October 1931 he was re-adopted as Liberal candidate for Knutsford to contest the 1931 General Election called by the recently formed National Government.
 However, his nomination did not go forward and his Conservative opponent was returned unopposed.
 He continued as the Liberal prospective candidate for Knutsford into 1933 before he stood down.
 Although he did not stand for parliament again, he continued to support the Liberal party.
 After the Second World War, he was still active as Honorary Secretary of the Lancashire, Cheshire and North-Western Liberal Federation.